WEEK 6: TURKEY TROT 2020

 The side leg lifts and clamshells included in this set of moves are often prescribed to build the gluteus medius (GMed) muscle.
 The GMed helps prevent runners’ and walkers’ knees from wobbling, as one leg after the other is alternately set down in a linear forward motion in the act running.

 Outside of the scheduled MYRTLs routine for mobility, you may wish to work on gluteal strength.
 The lateral (side) leg lift is simple; it’s been shown by research studies to be one of the most effective at that targeting the GMed.
 Add light ankle weights to the lateral leg to increase the resistance in this strength exercise, as in indicated in the AAOS Knee Conditioning instructions.

-Download the full knee conditioning PDF to find additional lower body strength exercises.
+Download the full AAOS Knee conditioning PDF to find additional lower body strength exercises.
 The AAOS Hip Conditioning program includes lateral leg lifts too, as well as other exercises you may wish to perform for strength training.
 Links to both PDFs are posted on the RESOURCES page.

 You are more than halfway through the plan.
-Thanksgiving is approaching.
+November 1st is next Sunday; Thanksgiving is approaching.
 Great work!

 RUN & MOVE HAPPY!